boogie-org/BoogieV/README.md

 correct in Dafny.
 The prototype is under development.

 ## Folder structure
-* lang: Contains the formalization of the BoogieV language including its semantics (BoogieSemantics.dfy), which is expressed as a weakest precondition semantics.
+* `lang`: Contains the formalization of the BoogieV language including its semantics (BoogieSemantics.dfy), which is expressed as a weakest precondition semantics.
 Formalizations for both the BoogieV abstract syntax tree and BoogieV CFG are included.
-* transformations: Contains the implementation of the BoogieV verifier translation, which is implemented as a series of BoogieV program transformations until a verification condition is generated.
+* `transformations`: Contains the implementation of the BoogieV verifier translation, which is implemented as a series of BoogieV program transformations until a verification condition is generated.
-Proofs (currently still being developed) for some of the of the transformations are also in this folder.
+Proofs (currently still being developed) for some of the transformations are also in this folder.
-* util: Contains helper lemmas and definitions.
+* `util`: Contains helper lemmas and definitions.
-* smt_interface: Contains the SMT solver interface expressed as a extern Dafny class and also the C# implementation of C# Dafny class.
+* `smt_interface`: Contains the SMT solver interface expressed as an extern Dafny class and also the C# implementation of the C# Dafny class.

 ## Using the tool
 ### Dependencies
 To use the tool, you need:
 * [Dafny](https://github.com/dafny-lang/dafny) on the command line
 * .NET core 6
-* A Z3 version (we have tested BoogieV on version 4.8.5)
+* A [Z3](https://github.com/Z3Prover/z3) binary (we have tested BoogieV on version 4.8.5)

 ### Verify, compile, run
 The `Makefile` contains useful commands to verify and compile `BoogieV`: